Line-fr/Vship/doc/VshipAPI.md

 Using an allocated handler, you can retrieve the score between two `const uint8_t*[3]` frames who each have their own strides (bytes per line) per plane.
 The color conversion is done by vship with respect to the colorspace given at init to the handler.

+### int Vship_SSIMU2GetDetailedLastError(Vship_SSIMU2Handler handler, char* out_message, int len);

+This function works similarly to Vship_GetDetailedLastError.
+However it is specific to a handler.
+This ensures that if an error appears on another thread or handler within your implementation, it will not affect the current thread owning the handler.
+Basically a way to threadsafe Vship_GetDetailedlastError.

 ### Vship_ButteraugliInit(Vship_ButteraugliHandler* handler, Vship_Colorspace_t src_colorspace, Vship_Colorspace_t dis_colorspace, int Qnorm, float intensity_multiplier)

 This function is used to perform some preprocessing using colorspaces.
 It creates a handler to be used on the compute function.
 A handler should only be used to process one frame at a time, should not be used after free but it can process multiple frames sequentially.
 It is possible and even recommended to create multiple Handler to process multiple frames in parallel.